pustotnik/playground/fwcmatch/README.md

 - BM_MTMPMC       - Similar to BM_MTLockFree but uses MPMCQueue from [here](https://github.com/rigtorp/MPMCQueue).
 - BM_MTSem        - Multi-threaded implementation as a Producer-Consumer solution using mutex and semaphores.
+- BM_MTLockRead   - Multi-threaded implementation with locking of whole file reading
 - FGetsReader     - The fgets is used
 - FStreamReader   - The iostream is used
 - MMapReader      - The mmap is ised